-Comment, question, just want to say hi?
+Comments, questions, just want to say hello?
 I'm all for sharing and helping others develop, if there's something here you've seen and would like to know how it was done - just ask.
-No body is perfect, if you think something here that could be done differently or improved upon - tell me

 © 2019 Neil Fisher